andreeavflorea/Metrics_validation/README.md

     └── <entry_id>.json
 </pre>

+**Important note regarding method naming:**

+In this repository and in the associated Harvard Dataverse deposits, the following folder and method names are used:

+- **dem1** → DeepEMhancer outputs
+- **locscale-** → LocScale- outputs

+However, in the associated publication, these methods are referred to using simplified notation:

+- *dem1* is denoted as **dem** in the paper
+- *locscale-* is denoted as **locscale*** in the paper

+This difference is purely notational and does not reflect any change in methodology or data content.
+All results reported in the paper cprres`pmding to **dem** amd **locscale** directly map to the *dem1* and *locscale-* folders provided in this repository and in the Dataverse datasets.

 **Rules and guidelines**
 1. General rule: use *<entry_id>* as the base filename for all maps and metadata files (average maps, half-maps, and post-processed maps), except for PDB files, which use the PDB number (e.g., 6giq.pdb).
 2. File extensions must match the type: